Finiteness of the two-loop matter contribution to the triple gauge-ghost vertices in ${\cal N}=1$ supersymmetric gauge theories regularized by higher derivatives: The matter contribution to the triple gauge-ghost vertices

 where $V^A$ are components of the {\it quantum} gauge superfield, $d^8x \equiv d^4x\, d^4\theta$, and the coefficients $r_n$ are defined by the equation

-After making the replacement (\ref{Formal_Substitution}) for one gauge leg we obtain the expression
+After making the replacement (\ref{Formal_Substitution}) for one gauge leg, we obtain the expression

-The function $F$ in Eq. (\ref{Three_Point_Contribution1}) is determined by logarithmically divergent integrals.
-Therefore, any contribution in which more than two supersymmetric covariant derivatives act on the superfield $B$ is UV finite and vanishes in the limit of the vanishing external momenta.
+This vertex is a part of diagrams (1), (5), and (6) which contribute to the function ${\cal S}$ defined by Eq. (\ref{Three_Point_Contribution1}).
+If $\bar D^2 H$ stands on the gauge external line, then the corresponding loop integrals are logarithmically divergent.
+Therefore, if more than two supersymmetric covariant derivatives act on the superfield $H$, the corresponding contribution is UV convergent and vanishes in the limit of the vanishing external momenta.
 (In the considered renormalizable theory all subdivergences are removed by the renormalization in the previous orders.)
-This implies that the term containing $D^a \bar D^2 B$ can be omitted.
-Integrating the supersymmetric covariant derivatives by parts, omitting terms with more than 2 derivatives acting on $B$, and using the identity $\bar D^2 D^2 \bar D^2 = -16\bar D^2 \partial^2$, the vertex under consideration can be rewritten as
+This implies that the term containing $D^a \bar D^2 H$ can be omitted.
+Integrating the supersymmetric covariant derivatives by parts, omitting terms with more than 2 derivatives acting on $H$, and using the identity $\bar D^2 D^2 \bar D^2 = -16\bar D^2 \partial^2$, the vertex under consideration can be rewritten as

-In the second term we integrate the usual space-time derivatives by parts and omit terms proportional to the external momentum $-p_\mu$ (of the superfield $B$).
+In the second term we integrate the usual space-time derivatives by parts and omit terms proportional to the external momentum $-p_\mu$ (of the superfield $H$).
 Then with the help of the equation

 we present the vertex in the limit $p \to 0$ in the form